-In the previous sections we outlined the algebraic tools for discretizing topology and dynamics.
-In this section we explain gradings and filterings in the context order theory and homological algebra, culminating in the definition of connection matrices, cf.\ \cite{hms}.
+In this appendix we explain gradings and filterings in the context order theory applied to sets and modules In this setting we discuss the duality between gradings and filterings in the spirits of Birkhoff's representation theorem.

-\subsection{$\sP$-gradings and $\sO(\sP)$-filterings}
+\section{$\sP$-gradings and $\sO(\sP)$-filterings}

-In this section we give precise definitions of grading and filtering on a set $X$. \begin{definition} An \emph{ordered tessellation} of a set $X$ is a poset $(\sT,\le)$ consisting of a collection $\sT$ of non-empty subsets $T\subset X$, such that \begin{enumerate} \item [(i)] $T\cap T'=\varnothing$ for all distinct $T, T'\in \sT$; \item [(ii)] $\bigcup_{T\in \sT} T=X$. \end{enumerate} In other words an ordered tessellation is a partially ordered tessellation $(\sT,\le)$ of the set $X$. \end{definition} One can also consider more general binary relations on tessellations such as pre-orders.
-Given the set of down-sets $\sO(\sT)$ in $(\sT,\le)$ we define the lattice:
+We start with the definitions of grading and filtering on a set $X$ which carry over to the setting of modules in Appendix \ref{gradedvs}. \begin{definition} An \emph{ordered tessellation}, or \emph{ordered partition} of a set $X$ is a poset $(\sT,\le)$ consisting of non-empty subsets $T\subset X$, such that \begin{enumerate} \item [(i)] $T\cap T'=\varnothing$ for all distinct $T, T'\in \sT$; \item [(ii)] $\bigcup_{T\in \sT} T=X$. \end{enumerate} One can also consider more general binary relations on tessellations such as pre-orders. \end{definition} Given the set of down-sets $\sO(\sT)$ in $(\sT,\le)$ we define the lattice:

 which is a finite sublattice of $\sSet(X)$ with binary operations $\cap$ and $\cup$. \begin{definition} A finite sublattice $\sN\subset \sSet(X)$ is called a \emph{filtering}\footnote{We use term \emph{filtering} for an arbitrary sublattice of subsets in $\sSet(X)$ as opposed to \emph{filtration} which is commonly used for a linearly ordered sublattice.} on $X$. \end{definition} The sublattice $\sN(\sT)$ is a filtering on $X$, constructed from $\sT$.
 If we start with a filtering $\sN\subset \sSet(X)$ we construct an ordered tessellation from $\sN$ as follows.
 For $N\in \sJ(\sN)$ define $T:= N\smin N^\pred$, where $N^\pred$ is the unique immediate predecessor of $N$ in the lattice $\sN$.
 From \cite{lsa3} it follows that for distinct $N,N'\in \sJ(\sN)$, then (i) $T,T'\neq \varnothing $, (ii) $T\cap T'=\varnothing$, and (iii) $\bigcup_{N\in \sJ(\sN)} N\smin N^\pred =X$.
 We order the tiles $T$ as: $T\le T'$ if and only if $N\subseteq N'$.
 This makes $\bigl(\sT(\sN),\le\bigr) \cong (\sJ(\sN),\subset)$ an ordered tessellation of $X$.
 By Birkhoff duality we conclude: